This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-Feel free to add other ingredients if you like, such as green pitted olives, mushrooms, zucchini, artichoke hearts, cucumber, jalapeño peppers or even serrano peppers.
-You can also vary the brine, adding other seasonings like mustard seeds, celery seeds or coriander seeds.
+Optional add-ins: Feel free to add other ingredients if you like, such as green pitted olives, mushrooms, zucchini, artichoke hearts, cucumber, jalapeño peppers or even serrano peppers.

-How to Serve Giardiniera
+How to Store Giardiniera

-• Giardiniera should keep for up to 6 months to a year, when properly canned in a water bath using sterilized jars.
+Store: Giardiniera should keep for up to 6 months to a year, when properly canned in a water bath using sterilized jars.
 Keep it in a dark place somewhere cool, such as in the pantry.

-• If any jars didn’t seal properly, keep them in the refrigerator and use within a month.
+Non-sealing jars: If any jars didn’t seal properly, keep them in the refrigerator and use within a month.

 Giardiniera FAQs